matemagyari/principle/README.md

 * Boundaries of the use of third-party libraries
 * Low Average Component Dependency

-# Guards
+# Constraints

-You can configure the guards in yaml from version 0.34 and in xml before that.
-In general, each guard runs and reports independently of the others, and can break the build if the user-defined violation threshold is exceeded.
+You can configure the constraints in yaml from version 0.34 and in xml before that.
+In general, each constraint runs and reports independently of the others, and can break the build if the user-defined violation threshold is exceeded.
 Otherwise simply reports the found problems in console and some in files.

-## Acyclic Dependency Principle Guard
+## Acyclic Dependency Principle Constraint

 Cyclic dependencies yields entangled code bases that are difficult to maintain and extend.
 You can find in-depth material about it [here](http://stan4j.com/advanced/acyclic-dependencies-principle.html) or [here](http://www.objectmentor.com/resources/articles/granularity.pdf).
 JDepend, the well-known tool JPrinciple is largely based on, can detect some limited forms of cycles.
 It can only detect direct dependency cycles (not transitive ones), and can't detect cycles between larger blocks.
 Let me try to explain.
 Let's assume the following dependency chain